CrowdStrike/falconpy/README.md

 Details regarding supported operating systems and Python versions, and project security and testing procedures can be found [here](https://github.com/CrowdStrike/falconpy/blob/main/SECURITY.md).

 ### Components
-This SDK provides two distinct methods for interacting with CrowdStrike's Falcon APIs:
+The CrowdStrike Falcon SDK for Python provides two distinct methods for interacting with CrowdStrike's Falcon APIs:

 - [Service Classes](#service-classes) - each Service Class represents a single API service collection, there is one Service Class per collection.
 - [The Uber Class](#the-uber-class) - an all-in-one class that provides a singular interface for the entire CrowdStrike API.